 \paragraph*{Case 2 (Overbidding)} In this case, the offers are as follows.

-As two acceptance replies are allowed for women, and each incoming offer of each woman is from an acceptable man, all offers are accepted, resulting in 6 matches.
-Meanwhile, every participant is up to only 1 date, thus each participant drops the least preferred match.
-We assume that this happens simultaneously, such that no participant is informed whether he/she has been dropped in a match before he/she makes his/her decision regarding the drop of matches.
+As two acceptance replies are allowed for women, and each incoming offer of each woman is from an acceptable man, all offers are accepted, resulting in six matches.
+Meanwhile, every participant is up to only one date, thus each participant drops the least preferred match.
+We assume that this happens simultaneously, such that no participant is informed whether he/she have been dropped in a match before he/she make his/her decision regarding the drop of matches.

 \begin{itemize} \item $A$ has 2 matches ($D$ and $E$), prefers $D$, so he drops $E$. \item $B$ has 2 matches ($E$ and $F$), prefers $E$, so he drops $F$. \item $C$ has 2 matches ($D$ and $F$), prefers $F$, so he drops $D$. \item $D$ has 2 matches ($A$ and $C$), prefers $C$, so she drops $A$. \item $E$ has 2 matches ($A$ and $B$), prefers $A$, so she drops $B$. \item $F$ has 2 matches ($B$ and $C$), prefers $B$, so she drops $C$. \end{itemize}